-The FMCSA regulations require that all covered employees/applicants be tested for the presences of marijuana, cocaine, amphetamines (including methamphetamine and methylenedioxymethamphetamine (i.e., MDMA)), opiates (including codeine, morphine, heroin), and phencyclidine (PCP).
-Use of these drugs by safety-sensitive individuals is prohibited at all times under the FMCSA regulations and employees may be tested for the presence of these substances in accordance with the FMCSA regulations.
+Federal Motor Carrier Safety Administration The FMCSA drug testing regulations (49 CFR Part 40) require that all covered employees/applicants be tested for the presence of marijuana, cocaine, amphetamines (including methamphetamine and methylenedioxymethampetamine (i.e. MDMA)), opiates (including codeine, morphine, and heroin), and phencyclidine (PCP).
+Illegal uUse of these drugs by safety-sensitive individuals is prohibited at all times, under the FMCSA regulations and thus employees may be tested for the presence of these substances in accordance with the Federal FMCSA regulations.